scaleflex/js-cloudimage-360-view/README.md

 ## <a name="initialize"></a>Step 2: Initialize

-After adding the js-cloudimage-360-view lib, simply iniatialize it with **class name "cloudimage-360"**, **server folder path**, **file name** and amount of images:
+After adding the js-cloudimage-360-view lib, simply initialize it with **class name "cloudimage-360"**, **server folder path**, **file name** and amount of images:

 ```html